-MIS 410 (3-3-0) Supply Chain Management: In a supply chain, the suppliers connect to customers through a series of processes e.g. purchasing, production, storage, sales, transportation and distribution.
-Each of these business processes and business units interface with the others through sending outputs and receiving inputs preferably over an electronic supply chain network.
+MIS 410 (3-3-0) Supply Chain Management: In supply chain, the suppliers connect to customers through a series of processes e.g. purchasing, production, storage, sales, transportation and distribution.
+Each of these business processes and business units interface with others by sending outputs and receiving inputs preferably over an electronic supply chain network.
 Modeling of these units and optimization of flows together with other issues such as human factors, cultural issues, security factors, automation and other related topics will be discussed.

-MIS 420 (3-3-0) Management Support Systems: This course will focus on decision making process under semi-structured situations.
+MIS 420 (3-3-0) Management Support Systems: This course will focus on decision making processes under semi-structured situations.
 Different theories and practices related to decision theory will be covered using several teaching methodologies.
-Database, user interface, knowledge base and modeling concepts will be discussed and students will learn several tools for aiding Decision Makers in various phases of decision making.
-Students will be introduced to business intelligence technologies that support business analytics and learn how to implement data mining model(s) for prediction.
-Decision modeling software will also be used to demonstrate model implementations.
-Students will become familiar with
+Databases, user interfaces, knowledge bases, and modeling concepts will be discussed and students will learn several tools for aiding decision makers in various phases of decision making.
+Students will be introduced to business intelligence technologies that support business analytics and will learn how to implement data mining model(s) for prediction.
+Decision modeling software will be used to demonstrate model implementations

-Prerequisite: MGMT 325 and MIS 320
+Prerequisite: MGMT 311 And MIS 320